prmadev/prma/content/posts/floss_for_longevity.md

 ## Dear Reader {#dear-reader}

-Now, esteemed reader, I trust you comprehend the rationale behind why individuals with a penchant for enduring solutions find the realm of <abbr title=" Free\/Libre and Open Source Software">FLOSS</abbr> far more fertile than its alternatives.
+Now, esteemed reader, I trust you comprehend the rationale behind why individuals with a penchant for enduring solutions find the realm of {{<abbr `FLOSS`>}} far more fertile than its alternatives.